Public Health

 “The most important tick protection is a tick check.
 And that is, after you’re outdoors, inspect your whole body carefully,” Dr. Auwaerter said.
 “And, especially in some areas, have a partner who can look at your back and other areas where you may not be able to see very well.”

-That means “stripped down and looking in areas where the clothing stays close to the body, so belt lines, near the wrists and ankles where your socks might be,” Dr. West said.
+That means “stripped down and looking in areas where the clothing stays close to the body, so belt lines, near the wrists and ankles where your socks might be,” Dr. Kaufman West said.
 “Then the hairline—around the ears and in the back.
 And especially if you have long hair, make sure that you check throughout the hair.

 “The best thing to do is to actually wrap it in transparent tape.
 If you throw it away in your garbage can, it will crawl out.
-If you throw it in your toilet, it will crawl out,” Dr. West said.
+If you throw it in your toilet, it will crawl out,” Dr. Kaufman West said.
 “These ticks are hard body ticks, not soft body ticks.
 And hard body ticks are really hard to squish and kill.”

 “I've squeezed ticks and thought: Oh, it's dead.
-And I set it on the counter and then I come back and it has moved, so they're tough to kill,” she said.
+And I set it on the counter and then I come back, and it has moved, so they're tough to kill,” she said.
 “If you're sure that you can kill it, go ahead.
 But for me, the best way is to put it on clear tape, fold it over so it's all sealed in.
 It'll suffocate and then I feel comfortable throwing it away.”

 “If you’re pulling a tick off a dog and it lands on you, no big deal.
 It’ll probably grab on, but that’s self-defense for the tick.
-Just take it off, put it in the tape and you’ll be fine,” Dr. West said.
+Just take it off, put it in the tape and you’ll be fine,” Dr. Kaufman West said.
 “But the key part is actually checking the dog when they come in because if that tick transfers from the dog to the couch and then you’re sitting on the couch.
-Now, you might not realize that it did get up your wrist and it is feasting and you won’t know maybe for a day or two if you don’t think to check for it.”
+Now, you might not realize that it did get up your wrist and it is feasting, and you won’t know maybe for a day or two if you don’t think to check for it.”

 Also, be sure to ask your veterinarian about the best tick prevention options for your pet so that they don’t get tick bites in the first place.

-“The old ways of putting a cigarette on it or those sorts of things are not advised, but having a tweezer or something like a tweezer and grabbing the tick as close to the skin and pulling upwards is the best way,” Dr. Auwaerter said.
+“The old ways of putting a cigarette on it or those sorts of things are not advised but having a tweezer—or something like a tweezer—and grabbing the tick as close to the skin and pulling upwards is the best way,” Dr. Auwaerter said.
 “Everyone’s worried about leaving a little mouth part in.
 Not to worry if something breaks off.
 Your body will dissolve that quickly and expunge it without a problem.

 “But you really want to try to remove ticks, if possible, within 36 hours of attachment because that’s the time it takes for Lyme disease bacteria to be effectively transmitted,” he added.
 “If the tick has been attached for less, if it doesn’t look very engorged—meaning swollen with blood—it’s less likely that it has a capability of resulting in Lyme disease.”